parisnakitakejser/PnkCore/README.md

-# DataCraftCore
+# PnkCore

-> Welcome to DataCraftCore, a repository that showcases a curated collection of sample code and tutorials designed for modern infrastructure and data engineering.
-Explore real-world examples covering Docker, Kubernetes, Infrastructure as Code, Python, and other containerized technologies.
-Built for developers, DevOps Engineers, and data professionals, this repo aligns with content from my YouTube channel DataCraft Backbone, providing hands-on resources to master cloud infrastructure, automation, and data engineering practices.
-Whether you’re just starting out or advancing your skills, DataCraftCore is your go-to resource for mastering the backbone of modern data and infrastructure architecture.
+Welcome to PnkCore, a curated collection of sample code, templates, and tutorials built around modern infrastructure and data engineering practices.

+Here you’ll find real-world examples spanning Docker, Kubernetes, Infrastructure as Code, Python, and other containerized technologies.

+Created for developers, DevOps engineers, and data professionals, this repository connects directly with the educational content from my [YouTube channel](https://www.youtube.com/@parisnakitakejser), hands-on resources to help you master cloud infrastructure, automation, and data pipelines.

+Whether you’re building your first containerized app or designing advanced on-prem and hybrid architectures, PnkCore is your go-to foundation for understanding and implementing the backbone of modern infrastructure.